northwoods/config/README.md

 ## Usage

-Use the factory to instanciate a Config collection class:
+Use the factory to instantiate a Config collection class:

 ```php
 use Northwoods\Config\Collection;